mailshanx/Word2Vec/README.md

    source activate ws

 2. To run sentiment application, type: (Warning: can take a few hours the first time around, depending on your machine).
+Make sure you have a data and models folder.

 make sentiment

 3. To train word vectors, type: (Warning: can take a few hours the first time around, depending on your machine).
+Make sure you have a data and models folder.

    make train_word2vec